bioinfo-chru-strasbourg/STARK/README.md

 #######################################

 #######################################
-# Release : 0.9.14b                   #
+# Release : 0.9.18d                   #
-# Date : 20170629                     #
+# Date : 20181105                     #
 #######################################

 Welcome to STARK environment!!!

 STARK is a Next-Generation Sequencing data analysis pipeline for clinical diagnosis

-Just launch STARK.sh command and follow the instructions to analyze your data
+Just launch STARK command and follow the instructions to analyze your data